The Baldwin Public Library is open for service.

-Starting on Monday, July 6, the public will be allowed into the building for short periods of time, with masks and social distancing required.
-Aisles between the stacks will be one-way.
-Regular Library hours will resume.
-There will be a 30-minute time limit at public computers.
-Curbside delivery will continue. *AS OF 8/24/2020: RETURNED ITEMS ARE NOW QUARANTINED FOR FIVE DAYS.
+The new start date is to be determined.
+Patrons will be welcomed into the building for short periods of time, with masks and social distancing required.
+Public computers will be available with a 45-minute time limit.
+Curbside delivery will continue.
+RETURNED ITEMS ARE QUARANTINED FOR SEVEN DAYS.
 We ask that you wait seven days after you have returned items before you contact us about any item still listed on your account.
 At that time we will be more than happy to investigate.

 Level 2: Six-Foot BPL